devboloji/Lenovo-Thinkpad-T450s-Hackintosh-Opencore-Guide-Maintaining/README.md

  - 7.Select your flash drive as temporary boot option
  - 8.Now in the OpenCore menu select the name of your USB partiton
  - install.Enjoy!!!!
+ ## Note:
+## 1. If you are installing Catalina it is important that you disable Airportitlwm.kext in Kernel/Add/20 of Config.plist and enable itlwm.kext instead.
+Read Post Install #4.
+## 2. For those having a black screen or frozen installer when booting the install USB, create the USB using macOS and not Linux or Windows.
+Details on that [here](https://github.com/racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/issues/2#issuecomment-732408469)

+# Post Install
+Once you have verifed that your machine boots properly without any issues as described in the "What Works section", proceed to do the following

+### 1. Enable Verbose mode (the black screen with logs on boot up)A real hackintosh Users uses this.
+In Config.plist, navigate to NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args and give a single space and add the `-v` argument

+### 2. Disable ShowPicker
+In the Config.plist, You can disable the boot picker screen so that you boot straight to th Apple logo by setting under `Misc` -> `Boot` -> `ShowPicker` False (NO)
+Note: you can still see the boot picker with ShowPicker set to no/false by spamming Esc before the apple logo is displayed during boot.

+### 3. Enable Caps lock indicator and additional Thinkpad features you used to get on Windows
+  Using [YogaSMC](https://github.com/zhen-zen/YogaSMC) you can gain this functionality back.
+Install the YogaSMC App-Release from [here](https://github.com/zhen-zen/YogaSMC/releases).
+  Install it then open it to set it up.

+ ### 5. Boot faster
+You can Disable IntelBluetoothFirmware.kext & IntelBluetoothInjector.kext to be able to Boot faster those kexts in config.plist
+This is not done by default to bluetooth working.
+***For those on macOS Monterey do not enable these kexts because the system will not boot***

+### 6. Add Device Properties for Serial number, MLB, ROM, Sytem-UUID and optionally SystemProductName.
+Follow this [Opencore guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) to set up serial number and the accompanying info to get iServices

+If you want to get wired sidecar working, in Config.plist change the string in Platforminfo > Generic> SystemProductName to `MacBook9,1` (note: this causes the battery to drain faster)

+### 8. Fixing static noise
+When you connect headphones/earbuds via the headphone jack you will hear static noise.
+To fix this install alc_fix_new located in Utilities folder of this Relese Efi folder.(This may not work 100%)
+Tip: To fix it, plug the headphones and close the lid and open.
+This may fix the static noise.
+This issue may fix later on Relases.